Toni Basil: Dance career

-Her film choreography through the 1970s, 1980s, 1990s, and 2000s include American Graffiti (1973), The Rose (1979), Peggy Sue Got Married (1986), Something to Talk About (1995), That Thing You Do (1996), My Best Friend's Wedding (1997), Legally Blonde (2001), Legally Blonde 2: Red, White & Blonde (2003), Charlie Wilson's War (2007), and The House Bunny (2008).

-Basil is one of the seven original Lockers, the street dance group considered to be "the group that changed the face of dance".
-She is recognized as having been a seminal influence in bringing street dance to the attention of the American public.
+In addition, Basil is credited with bringing street dance to prominence, as a founding member and manager of The Lockers.
 A 2012 Dance Magazine article cited Basil as the pioneer in merging ballet with street dance for a piece she choreographed for Saturday Night Live, "Swan Lake" in 1978.

-The Lockers opened and toured with Frank Sinatra, including performances at Carnegie Hall.
-They opened for Funkadelic at Radio City Music Hall and many acts in Las Vegas; they appeared on many television shows including the third episode of Saturday Night Live.
+Basil created collaboratively with English singer/songwriter David Bowie as the primary choreographer for Bowie's Diamond Dogs Tour and Glass Spider Tour in 1974 and 1987 respectively.
+Basil also co-directed the music video for the Talking Heads music video "Once in a Lifetime" (1981) and choreographed lead singer David Byrne's spasmodic dance moves as seen in the video.

-Basil choreographed the TV Land Awards salute to Soul Train in 2005, as well as the TV Land Awards salute to Sid and Marty Krofft in 2009.
-She choreographed Quentin Tarantino's 2019 film Once Upon a Time in Hollywood at the age of 75, and appeared in an uncredited cameo, wearing her trademark fedora and dancing with Margot Robbie on the Pan Am flight.
+Basil choreographed the film Once Upon a Time in Hollywood at the age of 75, and appeared in an uncredited cameo, wearing her trademark fedora and dancing with Margot Robbie on the Pan Am flight.
 Basil was surprised by Tarantino's detailed knowledge of both 1960s dances and her previous work, and said she personally knew two of the real-life people who are portrayed in the film: Sharon Tate and Jay Sebring, who were both killed in the Tate-LaBianca murders.